rjcassara-/files/resume2018.md

 ## About

   + Full-stack administrator (Systems, Networks, Databases, Cloud); Short-stack developer (Python, PowerShell, Bash)
-  + Striving to strike the balance between strong security and user-friendly systems.
+  + Strives to achieve balance between strong security and user-friendly systems.
   + Experienced at operating independently while keeping vested parties in the loop.
   + Comfortable working in Agile/Scrum framework; easily adaptable to other methodologies.
-  + Over 20 years of experience solving unique and difficult technical challenges.
+  + Over 20 years of experience solving unique and challenging technical issues including:
+      + Implemented an additional firewall and new network segmentation into a production cloud environment with minimal downtime
+      + Designed an environment to require DoD smart card authentication for production SSH access
+      + Developed a system to automate sending and executing updates to isolated cloud environment
+  + Creates and presents original material at local security conferences.

 ---